ArborealAudio/OmniAmp/manual/OmniAmp.typ

 ]
 #linebreak()
 #set align(left)
+#set text(
+	font: "Liberation Sans",
+	size: 14pt
+)
 OmniAmp is a robust audio tool meant to be used on any type of sound source.
 With its full feature set, this can be the only plugin in your signal chain.

-OmniAmp was designed to take the layout of a guitar amplifier and port it to a universal context, with some added features to keep you contained in one interface for the bulk of your mixing.
+It's designed to take the layout of a guitar amplifier and port it to a universal context, with some added features to keep you contained in one interface for the bulk of your mixing.

-#pagebreak()
+#linebreak()

 == Modes